ishswar/katacoda-scenarios/cka-ha-control-planes/step3.md

 # Create second master

-For this we need to run kubeadm join command but as --control-plane
+For this we need to run `kubeadm join` command but also add flag `--control-plane`

 ## Get join command